 Specifically, you can:

-- Pay for medical, dental, or vision insurance
+- Pay for medical, dental, or vision insurance.

-- Contribute to employees’ health savings accounts (HSAs), medical savings accounts, or other types of reimbursement programs
+- Contribute to employees’ health savings accounts (HSAs), medical savings accounts, or other types of reimbursement programs.

 Who is considered a “covered employee?”

-A “covered employee” is someone who’s entitled to the minimum wage, has received compensation from your company for at least 90 days, and regularly works at least eight hours per week in the city of San Francisco.
+A “covered employee” is someone who’s entitled to the minimum wage, has received compensation from your company for at least 90 days, and regularly works at least eight hours per week in the city and county of San Francisco.

-HiringManagers, supervisors, and confidential employees who make more than $100,796 per year ($48.46 per hour) are exempt from this requirement.
+Managers, supervisors, and confidential employees who make more than $114,141 per year ($54.88 per hour) are exempt from this requirement.
 (According to the HCSO, confidential employees work with confidential information related to labor relations.
 Most small businesses don’t have these types of employees.)

 What does Healthy San Francisco do?